mdingena/att-string-transcoder/README.md

 createPrefab(PrefabHash.Handle_Short).print();
 ```

-Running this code from the command-line will print the string you can use to spawn a handle.
+Running this code will print the string you can use to spawn a weapon handle.
 You'll include this string in a spawn command that looks like this:

 ```css